 In small classes and a student-centered environment, our faculty is committed to enhance students’ linguistic and cultural literacy.

-We offer a minor in Spanish as well as courses in Japanese, Spanish, and Latin.
+We offer a minor in Spanish as well as courses in Japanese, Spanish, Latin, and French.

 Why study Spanish?